5 min read

-Editor's Note: In replication of data streams across data centers using MapR Streams, consumers can fail over from one site to another.
+Editor's Note: In replication of data streams across data centers using MapR Event Store, consumers can fail over from one site to another.
 In addition, the system will break replication loops.
-For more detail on these aspects of geo-distributed replication with MapR Streams, see "MapR Streams Under the Hood."
+For more detail on these aspects of geo-distributed replication with MapR Event Store, see "MapR Event Store Under the Hood."

 The full transcript follows below: